fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

     User ubuntu
 ```

-Once you're in, let's make sure everything is up-to-date.
+Then you'll be able to SSH into your Oracle instance by just doing `ssh oracle`.
+Once you're logged in to your Oracle instance's terminal, let's make sure everything is up-to-date.

 ```bash
 sudo apt update && sudo apt upgrade -y